Preparing an Art School Portfolio: How to Start

-What do I need to know to start?
+What do I need to know first?

 Preparing an art school portfolio for college admission is not a casual undertaking, it’s very common for high school students to underestimate how much time and labor is involved.